meetup/workstation-setup/README.md

 # Workstation Setup

-This project automates the process of setting up a new Pivotal Labs machine using a simple [Bash](https://www.gnu.org/software/bash/) script.
+This project automates the process of setting up a new Super Groups machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

 **Warning: the automation script is currently aggressive about what it does and will overwrite vim configurations, bash-it configurations, etc.**